uhef/story-of-telmuir-et-co/chapters/chapter1.md

 See [original notes](./chapter1-originalnotes.md) from the game session.

+Illustrations: Dall-E
+Notes to text: ChatGPT plus some human help

 TODO:
 * Work on the illustrations:
   * Make the ship look like the elemental airship from D&D.